 Members of the Board who are employees of Rayonier are not compensated for service on the Board or its Committees.
-Non-employee directors receive an annual retainer of \$20,000 in cash plus an award of 200 Common Shares; in addition, they receive a fee of \$1,000 for attendance at each meeting of the Board and a fee of \$750 for attendance at each meeting of the Committees on which such directors serve.
-Mr. Gross ceased to be an employee as a result of his retirement on December 31, 1998, and accordingly, from and after January 2, 1999, Mr. Gross is entitled to the same compensation as other non-employee directors.
-Mr. Gross was paid one half of the annual cash retainer paid to non-employee directors in respect of his service as a director for the period from January 1, 1999, through the Company's 1999 Annual Meeting.
+Non-employee directors receive an annual retainer of \$15,000 in cash plus an award of 500 Common Shares; in addition, they receive a fee of \$1,000 for attendance at each Board meeting, \$1,000 for attendance at each meeting of a Committee on which they serve and \$1,000 for each trip taken to one of the Company's facilities for a purpose other than a Board or Committee meeting.

-A Consulting Agreement between the Company and Mr. Gross entered into in connection with his retirement on December 31, 1998 provides for, among other matters, the provision of consulting services to the Board by Mr. Gross.
-See Report of the Rayonier Compensation and Management Development Committee.
-In addition to his compensation as a director, in such capacity Mr. Gross is entitled to, among other things, an annual retainer of \$50,000 (\$25,000 in respect of his service for the period from January 1, 1999, through the Company's 1999 Annual Meeting, which has been paid).
-See "Report of the Compensation and Management Development Committee--Agreement with Mr. Gross."
+Mr. Gross provides consulting services to the Board pursuant to a Consulting Agreement entered into in connection with Mr. Gross' retirement on December 31, 1998.
+In such capacity, Mr. Gross is entitled to an annual retainer of \$50,000, apart from his compensation as a director.
 The term of this arrangement is for the period from January 1, 1999 through the date of the Company's Annual Meeting in 2007.